RTH-tools/crispron-BE/README.md

 ## Contact

-In case of problems or bug reports, please contact <software+crispr@rth.dk>
+In case of problems or bug reports, please contact <software@rth.dk>